cchulo-archive/cchulo.codes/README.md

 You will also need to run strapi server:

-`npm start` from within the cchulo.App.StrapiCMS folder
+`npm run develop` from within the cchulo.App.StrapiCMS folder

 ### About Strapi